andrewzhang1/jaguardb/databasesync/jdbc/README.txt

 ===================================================================

 0) assume the table is already created with correct columns in the target database.
-The order of columns in the table is same as in the source database.
+The order of columns in the table is same as in the source database. there is a trigger table the logs keys of any changes on the table.

 1) create/update a property file 'app.conf'